manuelpayet/eclipse-che-quarkus-stack/README.md

 # eclipse-che-quarkus-stack
-a base image for a Eclipse Chef stack
+a base image for a Eclipse Che stack